mattyj7/Todo-app/README.md

 # Todo-app

-This is a todo app.
+This is a todo app using Javascript.